Monday, September 23, 2024

 WTF is Bruschetta Sauce?

 Needless to say, we arrived in Paris exhausted.
 And I think Ann was feeling it worse than I was; I am at least somewhat inured to being tired.
 As we transferred terminals from the international arrivals to European departures, we got a big surprise.
-Ann had filled up her water bottle when we got off the plane without realizing that we had to go through security yet again in changing terminals.
+Ann had filled up her water bottle at the gate in Seattle without realizing that we had to go through security yet again on arrival in Paris.
 We have not flown internationally in so long that it took us unawares.

 The French agent was a dick to exhausted Ann when she tried to bring her full water bottle through, not thinking and on autopilot trying to reach the next gate.
 The agent was a typical Parisian; a fucking dick and a half to Americans, yelling at Ann in French.
 For this reason, even though I speak some French, I've never been a fan of Paris.
 I prefer the countryside where people are chiller and more happy to meet anyone who has come to visit their town.